 In today’s world, sleep can be a hard thing to attain.
 With more intense jobs requiring us to work longer and longer hours, it can be very easy to fall into the trap of burning the candle at both ends.
 A recent study by Richard Wiseman, professor in the Public Understanding of Psychology at the University of Hertfordshire, in conjunction with his latest book, Night School, found that 59 percent of Brits get seven hours or less sleep every night.

-You may hear comments claiming the most successful people are up at four, five or six, work hard all day and burn the candle at both ends.
-While this might be true for the odd day, the perception that they run at this high an intensity every day isn’t true.
+You may hear comments claiming the most successful people are up at four, five, or six, work hard all day and burn the candle at both ends.
+While this might be true for the odd day, the perception that they run at this high intensity every day isn’t true.
 They will all get the right amount of sleep.
 It’s now seen as a good thing to skip sleep to complete one more bit of work, get one more proposal done or finish one more task.
 The issue with this is that over a period of time, sleep deprivation occurs with devastating effects on both your normal life and exercise routine.

 What happens when you sleep?

 Lots of things happen when you sleep.
-It’s the bodies way of recovering from the day and preparing for the next.
+It’s the body’s way of recovering from the day and preparing for the next.
 Without going into too much detail, here are a few things that the body does when you sleep.
 The brain removes waste matter which can be toxic to the brain and body.
 It cements memories and activities learned during the day and the levels of stress hormones reduce significantly.
-There is a nocturnal dipping of blood pressure along with your body temperature.
+There is a nocturnal dipping of the blood pressure along with your body temperature.
 You become temporarily paralysed while in REM sleep so you don’t act out your dreams (this is why you can wake up with a dead arm) and you pump out growth hormones to repair and recover and your cells are completely repaired.
 Not only this, your immune system is at a high.

-Benefits of sleep for training
+Benefits of Sleep for training

 The benefits of sleep are numerous.
 They include longer life, improved creativity, improved cognitive function, less stress, lower risk of depression, and more, however, below are the benefits of sleep that link directly to physical activity.

-- Improved memory: While asleep, the brain ‘consolidates’ learnt information improving retention and efficiency.
+- Improved memory: While asleep, the brain ‘consolidates’ learned information improving retention and efficiency.
 If you’re changing your technique to lift, run, swim or cycle at the next level, sleep will be your friend.

-- Reduced inflammation: Blood pressure and the amount of inflammatory proteins drop with increased sleep.
+- Reduced inflammation: Blood pressure and the number of inflammatory proteins drop with increased sleep.
 This is crucial to training because when you train, you put the body under immense stress and, as a result, create inflammation.
 By sleeping more, you reduce inflammation and recover quicker.